openharmony/docs/en/application-dev/reference/apis/js-apis-window.md

 setWindowPrivacyMode(isPrivacyMode: boolean, callback: AsyncCallback&lt;void&gt;): void

 Sets whether this window is in privacy mode.
 This API uses an asynchronous callback to return the result.

 When in privacy mode, the window content cannot be captured or recorded.
+This API can be used in scenarios where screen capture or recording is disabled.

 **System capability**: SystemCapability.WindowManager.WindowManager.Core